Your Free Handout

 By the therapist gently confronting or challenging the client, it can open opportunity for therapeutic exploration.

-How to Challenge Clients
+When to Use Challenge

 We may wish to use challenge as an intervention for a number or reasons.
 These could include: